-20 Supporting Children When Someone They Love Has a Serious Illness How to help: Talk with them about the disease Keep them up to date with what is really happening, even if they don't want to hear it.
+Talk with them about the disease Keep them up to date with what is really happening, even if they don't want to hear it.
 Don't assume that they understand as much about what's going on as they seem to.
-Let them know when death is near so that there is time for them to have a final conversation and say goodbye, if possible. and the second second Give them a chance to talk about their feelings and concerns It is important to talk with your teen about how they are feeling, even if only briefly and even if they don't really want to talk.
+Let them know when death is near so that there is time for them to have a final conversation and say goodbye, if possible.
+Give them a chance to talk about their feelings and concerns It is important to talk with your teen about how they are feeling, even if only briefly and even if they don't really want to talk.
 Try to be as open and nonjudgmental as possible when they share their feelings.
 Sharing your feelings and concerns can help them feel more comfortable sharing their own.
 This helps them see that the feelings they have are normal and expected.

 You may say, for example:

-"You look kinda sad today.
+"You look kind of sad today.
 I'm feeling sad about this too.
 How are you doing with all of this?"
 "Sometimes talking about what's going on helps.
 I'm here to listen any time that you want to talk about any of this."
 It is also normal for grieving teens to have strong and often negative feelings about the person who is sick.
 They can feel frustrated and angry about the illness and may direct their anger towards the person.
 Often after having or expressing these emotions, teens can feel guilty.
 Help them understand that having a wide range of feelings is normal, and help them figure out ways to cope with their strong feelings.
-Guidelines by Age 15 - 18 Years Old Be understanding of the teen's reactions Remember that if your teen pulls away from you, has lots of ups and downs, or is defensive or self-centered, this is all normal given their age.
+Be understanding of the teen's reactions Remember that if your teen pulls away from you, has lots of ups and downs, or is defensive or self-centered, this is all normal given their age.
 Teens often find writing, quiet time alone, and time with friends helpful as they deal with a difficult situation.
-Be an advocate for your child If possible, try to limit the teen's duties and chores at home, since pulling them away from school and friends can cause them to become angry or difficult.
-Understand that they may not do as well in classes at this time.
+Encourage participation in activities, sports, and hobbies that they enjoy.
+Be an advocate for your child Understand that they may not do as well in classes at this time.
 Let their teachers know about the illness.
-Help them connect with any counseling or support groups offered by the school or local hospice.
+Help them connect with any counseling or support groups.
 Often teens don't want their classmates to know that they are receiving counseling.
 Listen to your teen's concerns, offer options, and help find creative solutions to this issue.

-GUIDELINES FOR CHILDREN AGES 15 - 18

-Teens between the ages of 15-18 can usually understand the realities of the illness and deal with their emotions.
+15-19 Years Old Guidelines for teens 15-18 years old Teens between the ages of 15-18 can usually understand the realities of the illness and deal with their emotions.
 Yet at times they still may feel overwhelmed.
 Though they can generally talk about what they think and feel, their feelings about the illness may not be clear.
 Teens this age tend to be more practical in their thinking than younger teens.
 They may also be more considerate.
 Because they're more aware of the possibility of death, they may feel more grief during the illness than a younger child might.

-At this age, teens want to be treated like adults and are trying to rely more on their friends than their family for support.
+Teens want to be treated with respect and honesty and often turn to their friends, rather than family members, for support.
 They're able to be more concerned about the needs of their family members, though they may resent having to do more.
 Expected reactions:

-- Fears about the future

-- Irritability

-- Having strong feelings like anger and guilt toward the person who is ill